Student F Visa Expiring? USCIS Announced a Policy Change!

 Understanding unlawful presence is important.
 You could be denied admission to the U.S. for either 3 years or 10 years (depending on the total days of unlawful presence).

-The retroactive nature of the new policy can have a harsh impact on all student F visa individuals including their spouse and children.
+The retroactive nature of the new policy can have a harsh impact on all student F visa individuals, including their spouses and children.
 The Student F Visa holder's family will also accrue unlawful presence.

 Everyone on a Student F Visa should understand and comply with all visa status requirements or they may have to deal with the harsh reality of this new policy.